ebellempire/BlogShortcode/README.md

 Allows users to display a list of simple pages in a blog-like format.

 ## Usage
 Create a simple page to use as a "blog" (for example, a page with the title of "News and Events" and the slug "news").
 The slug is important because it will be the main way you control which posts appear.
-Create "blog posts" by adding new simple pages and organizing them as children of the chosen "blog" page (for instance, setting the "parent page" to "News and Events").
+Create "blog posts" by adding new simple pages and organizing them as *children* of the chosen "blog" page (for instance, setting the "parent page" to "News and Events").
+Add the `[blog]` shortcode to the page you want to serve as your blog.
+See options below.

 ## Options
 - **parent**: the slug of the parent page whose child pages should be displayed. *String* (default is `current page`)